-84 years ago today, our world changed.
-Dr. Martin Luther King, Jr. was born and changed the world forever.
-King made endless sacrifices, taught all who would listen, and effected change in the greatest ways.
+Today we celebrate the 85th birthday of Dr. Martin Luther King, Jr. King changed the world in countless ways and taught us a different way of thinking.
 He organized communities in every city he lived-- Birmingham, Memphis, Chicago, and more-- while setting an example for all those watching.
-The King changed the struggles of America, and showed us what true love, dreams, determination, and strength are about.
+Dr. King changed the struggles of America, and showed us what true love, dreams, determination, and strength are about.

 Today we honor Dr. King.
 We not only admire his work, but his dream of love and service to one another.
 Reach out to someone today, and keep the dream alive.
 Share yourself, your talents, and strive to make a difference in the world around you.
 Not just today, but everyday.
 He did.